gitter-badger/hibbitts-design-org/pages/blog/2015-12-01-why-a-modern-flat-file-cms/post.md

         - flat-file-CMS
 ---

 While every project needs are different, I am finding that database-based CMS platforms such as WordPress are often overblown for the needs of _individual_ educators.
-In contrast, a flat-file CMS platforms offer simplicity and control.
+In contrast, flat-file CMS platforms offer simplicity and control.
 Here are some of the key reasons I am now focusing on using modern flat-file CMS's for my development work (especially when implementing a [flipped LMS](../redefining-a-flipped-lms-approach) approach):

 * Modern
  *  Modern PHP code (i.e. reliability, speed, extensibility, etc.)